We're finding you in our neighborhood

 This beloved 7 foot, 1,400 pound sculpture of an adult manatee guiding her offspring as they swim together welcomes visitors to the downtown area.
 The piece is a popular backdrop for waterfront photos!

 In 1924, the City of Bradenton coined the phrase 'The Friendly City' which still characterizes Bradenton today!
-A favorite of many, the artwork was duplicated to make a 8’ x 12’ mural on the SpringHill Suites.
+A favorite of many, the artwork was duplicated to create an 8’ x 12’ mural on the SpringHill Suites.

 Depicting a pair of flipflops, this is one of three bright red sculptures with a purpose.
 They add a splash of fun to the place where you park your bicycle!